ksivamuthu/couchbase-mobile-portal/md-docs/_20/couchbase-lite/java.md

 ### Blobs

 We've renamed "attachments" to "blobs", for clarity.
 The new behavior should be clearer too: a `Blob` is now a normal object that can appear in a document as a property value.
-In other words, there's no special API for creating or accessing attachments; you just instantiate an `Blob` and set it as the value of a property, and then later you can get the property value, which will be a `Blob` object.
+In other words, you just instantiate a `Blob` and set it as the value of a property, and then later you can get the property value, which will be a `Blob` object.
 The following code example adds a blob to the document under the `avatar` property.

 ```java
 InputStream is = getAsset("attachment.png");